frstrtr/p2pool-merged-v36/MERGED_MINING_DONATION.md

 - **Dogecoin block** references Litecoin block but has DIFFERENT coinbase (merged chain)
 - Each blockchain has independent reward structures
 - Each needs its own P2Pool identification

+**Critical:** The P2Pool donation script is **ALWAYS included** in merged blocks (even with 0 value if `--give-author 0`).
+This serves as a permanent blockchain marker that identifies every block as P2Pool-mined, just like `gentx_before_refhash` does for parent chain blocks.

 ## Coinbase Transaction Structure